slackingsloths/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-from-fiat-proxy.0.0.1.md

 Similarly to `pn-erc20-address-based` payment networks, this extension allows the payments and the refunds to be made in ERC20 tokens on the Ethereum blockchain.
 The ERC20 amount is computed at the payment stage, based on the expected amount, fixed in the request currency.
+Upon request creation, a list of acceptable ERC20 tokens is defined.
+Upon request payment, the conversion rate between the request amount and one of the ERC20 tokens fixes the amount to be paid.
-The payment is made through the same proxy contract as `pn-erc20-address-based`, with the same parameters.
+If the payment is made in several transfers, they should all be made with the same currency.

 As a payment network, this extension allows to compute a payment `balance` for the request. (see [Interpretation](#Interpretation))